nip403/Sorting-Algorithms/README.md

 A visual representation of sorting algorithms in Python 3.x using the Pygame library.\
 To run, open main.py.

+Some of the fastest algorithms are (including graphically):
+- Quicksort
+- Mergesort
+- Heapsort
+- Radix sort
+- Shellsort
+- Binary Insertion sort
+- Strand sort

 # Requirements
 I am using the [Python 3.7](https://www.python.org/downloads/release/python-370/) IDLE.\
 Download project and run main.py to use.\